marcel-dev-acc/odoo-base-dev-deployment/README.md

-# Marcel - Odoo Source Code Deployment
+# Marcel's Odoo Source Code Deployment
 This project started by taking Odoo v14 and containerising the source code.
 The project aims to automate the process of initialising a fully functioning production ready system that is served from docker containers.
 Docker offers us the ability to automate and deploy a fairly heavy system in a matter of minutes, this coupled with deployment scripts is extremely advantageous in leveraging the current functionality provided by Odoo.

 <a id="table-of-contents"></a>